 Q – Where is the surgery for a facelift performed?

-Dr. Vitenas performs the facelift at the Memorial Hermann Southeast Hospital or its affiliated outpatient facility, the Day Surgery Center.
+Dr. Vitenas performs the facelift at Houston Surgery Center, an outpatient facility conveniently located in the same building as Vitenas Cosmetic Surgery.
 There is usually with an overnight stay for the patient’s comfort.

 Q – What is the price of a Facelift?